 - 1. These Explanatory Notes relate to the Human Transplantation (Wales) Bill.
-They have been prepared by the Department of Health, Social Services and Children of the Welsh Government in order to assist the reader in their understanding of the Bill.
+They have been prepared by the Department for Health and Social Services of the Welsh Government in order to assist the reader in their understanding of the Bill.
 They do not form part of the Bill. - 2.
 The Explanatory Notes need to be read in conjunction with the Bill and are not meant to be a comprehensive description of the Bill.